 In some cases symptoms of tennis elbow may be related to a problem in the neck

-A physiotherapist will assess your pain and presentation in relation to your work, hobbies and lifestyle.
-Your physiotherapist can also determine if you pain is related purely to dysfunction of the wrist extensors or if there may be involvement of the neck structures.
+Our Physiotherapy or Myotherapy team will assess your pain and presentation in relation to your work, hobbies and lifestyle.
+Your therapist can also determine if your pain is related purely to dysfunction of the wrist extensors or if there may be involvement of the neck structures.